-Hearty eggplant casserole recipe can easily serve as a filling meatless entree.
+Hearty eggplant casserole can easily serve as a filling meatless entree.
 The combination of eggplant, tomato sauce, and melted cheese is wonderful.

 If you like eggplant, I think you will love this cheesy eggplant casserole.
 The combination of deeply flavorful, roasted eggplant slices, tangy tomato sauce, and melted mozzarella combine to create a delicious, pizza-like experience.

 The ingredients you’ll need

 You’ll only need a few simple ingredients to make this tasty casserole (this is an overview – the exact measurements are listed in the recipe card below):